Plearnpichaya Komalarajun

 Plearnpichaya Komalarajun (Thai: เพลินพิชญา โกมลารชุน, /th/), better known as Juné (จูเน่), is a Thai singer and actress known for her role as Lynn in Bad Genius.

 Personal life

-Komalarajun was born on 4 July 2000 in Bangkok, Thailand, she was first known as "Pam", later renamed Juné, she is the second daughter of Paula Bharawan Aphithanakul - CEO of a company, and the owner of a chain of famous nationwide bread shops.
+Komalarajun was born on 4 July 2000 in Bangkok, Thailand, she was first known as "Pam", later renamed Juné, she is the second daughter of Paula Bharawan Aphithanakul – CEO of a company, and the owner of a chain of famous nationwide bread shops.
 Her maternal grandfather, Amorn Aphithanakul, is a powerful Sino-Thai businessman.
 In the early days of their careers, he supported former world boxing champions Khaosai and Khaokor Galaxy, since he also owned the Galaxy Restaurant and Nightclub on Rama IV Road in Sam Yan, where the twin brothers once worked as parking attendants while honing their skills in the ring, a place that ultimately gave birth to their ring name, "Galaxy".
-Beside her great family background, Juné also can speak many foreign languages including Thai, Russian and English, she learned Russian by being an exchange student at AFS Intercultural Programs.
+Besides her great family background, Juné also can speak many foreign languages including Thai, Russian and English, she learned Russian by being an exchange student at AFS Intercultural Programs.